 “A fundamental principle of water right law . . . is that a right cannot be so changed that it in essence constitutes a new right.”
 (Order WR 2009-0061, p.
 5, citing Cal.
 Code Regs., tit.
 23, § 791, subd. (a).)
 Changes that may constitute a new right include expansions of the right “to appropriate a greater amount of water, to increase the season of diversion, or to use a different source of water.”
 (Order WR 2009-0061, pp. 5-6.)
 “The common feature among the changes that have been found to constitute the creation of a new right, as opposed to a change in an existing right, is that the changes that initiate a new right increase the amount of water taken from a water source at a given time.”
 (Id., p.
 6.)

 Garberville SD’s petitions do not ask the State Water Board to increase any of the instantaneous or annual diversion limits in License 3404 or Permit 20789, to change the authorized season of diversion, or to change authorized point of diversion or the source of the water.
-The Board’s approval of these petitions therefore would not cause the initiation of any new water right.
+The Board’s approval of these petitions therefore will not cause the initiation of any new water right.

 What Is the Status of Garberville SD’s Actions to Comply with CEQA for These Petitions?